Article | October 3, 2024

 To apply, districts will need to set up an account on SAM.gov, the website the federal government uses to track and disburse funds.
 This process can take a few weeks, so it’s best to start registering on SAM.gov right away.
 Districts may already have an active SAM.gov account, and if that’s the case, may need to track down the account holder.

-With approximately $500 million available, the 2023 Clean School Bus Rebates are your district’s opportunity to use federal funding to cover up to the full cost of electric school buses and associated charging infrastructure.
+With up to $965 million available, the 2024 Clean School Bus Rebates are your district’s opportunity to use federal funding to cover up to the full cost of electric school buses and associated charging infrastructure.

 What are priority districts?